 Smoking Pork Fat Side Up

 As I said earlier, this is what I default to every time I’ve smoked pork butts.
-However, just because I default to something doesn’t necessarily mean that it’s right.
-So why would you keep the fat up?
+Here are the arguments on why you should smoke pork with the fat side up.

 One argument is that the fat will render down and help baste the meat.
 We know that all that fat will not be absorbed into the meat.
 Thankfully pork butts have plenty of intramuscular fat that will render down throughout the cooking process, keeping the interior of the meat nice and moist.
 However, the fat cap rendering can help keep the surface of the meat basted and protect against drying out.